HRV for Triathletes

 Load management: - Balancing three sports without overreaching - Identifying when brick workouts are appropriate - Timing key sessions for optimal adaptation

-Recovery monitoring: - Each discipline stresses the body differently - Total load accumulates faster than single-sport athletes - HRV reveals cumulative fatigue that feel alone misses
+Recovery monitoring: - Each discipline stresses your body differently - Total load accumulates faster than it does for single-sport athletes - HRV catches cumulative fatigue that feel alone can miss

 Periodization: - Build phases, taper timing, race week decisions - Managing training across months of buildup